SORYZheng/Velocity-Point-Cloud-Data/README.md

 You can use 'VExtractData.m' to extract velocity point cloud maps.

+ If you use this dataset, please cite our paper or this github URL in your paper.

 If you have any questions, please contact me via email(zhengpengfei_1994@163.com).
 Besides, if you are interested in my research, please contact me and collaborate.